AFTER SCHOOL PROGRAM

 The Healthy O’odham Promotion Program (HOPP) offers fitness clinics and wellness counseling to the students.
 In September of 2012, HOPP was nationally recognized by the American Diabetes Association for its work towards the prevention of diabetes and obesity.
 Their approach is culturally based and engages the students in physical fitness and nutrition.
 Nutritional dinners are prepared daily using The Mayo Clinic Kids’ Cookbook.

-Team sports, such as flag football, soccer, and softball are played to build character, boost self-esteem, and further teach the students to come together and work as a group.
+Team sports, such as flag football, soccer, softball, and the O'odham game toka are played to build character, boost self-esteem, and further teach the students to come together and work as a group.
 The goal of the GuVo Youth After-School Program is to establish a safe, fun, active learning environment for the students, giving them the support and incentives they need to remain enrolled in school, improve their study skills, and increase their grade point averages.

 SUMMER ACADEMIC ADVENTURE